betcode-org/betfair/README.md

 # betfairlightweight

-Lightweight python wrapper for Betfair API-NG allowing all betting operations and some account operations.
+Lightweight, super fast python wrapper for Betfair API-NG allowing all betting operations and some account operations.

 # setup